 - Booths are constructed of bare plywood and should be covered with background material.
 White paper will be available for your use; however, any color or type of material may be used.
 All other supplies and equipment needed for completing displays must be furnished by the individual Service Unit.

 - Nothing may be hung from the ceiling and no paint is to be used on any part of the booth.
 The use of electricity is strictly forbidden.

-- Space will be provided for oversized projects that do not fit into individual club booth exhibits.
+- Space will be provided for oversized projects that do not it into individual club booth exhibits.

-- Each club member’s name must be attractively displayed within the exhibit other than the project cards.
-Advisors names may also be displayed.
+- Each club member’s name must be attractively displayed within the exhibit other than on the Junior Fair cards.

 - Club name must be attractively displayed on the base of the booth.